How to Maintain Safe Lid Usage During Operation

 Tips to follow for Safe tandoor operation

-Let’s discuss the comprehensive guide to safe tandoor operation, covering setup, operation, and shutdown.
+Let’s discuss the comprehensive guide to safe tandoor operation.

 - Proper Setup and Placement

-Choose a non-flammable surface that lacks movement.
-Also, ensure that it’s away from wood or similar inflammable structures.
+Choose a non-flammable surface, and when it comes to handling it, be sure that it lacks movement.
+When positioning the unit, be particular that it is away from wood or similar inflammable structures.

 Enough ventilation is a must, especially for indoor gas tandoors.
-A certified hood guarantees adequate airflow.
+Why it’s recommended to be particular about the certified hood is that it guarantees adequate airflow.

 Ensure that there are secure connections.
 For that, it’s advisable to tie down the unit if mobile and use certified, flexible gas hoses.
 Also, conduct tests for leaks daily with soapy water.